 STEP 8 - If you are experiencing any symptoms and/or require advice as to what to do next, please call us at Advanced Healthcare and ask to speak with Dr. Irving Pisarek, Founder and Clinic Director.
-He can be reached at (416) 633-3000 or click here to send an email.
+He can be reached at click here or send him an email to [email protected] .

 - As difficult as it may seem, it is important that you remain calm.

 - Do not argue with other drivers and passengers.
 Save your story for the police.